 These areas of knowledge are the focus of the core disciplines of linguistics: phonetics & phonology, word-formation & morphology, syntax, semantics, and pragmatics.
 In-depth familiarity with these major subfields of linguistics provides the starting point for venturing into one of the many specialized branches or sub-disciplines of linguistics, like corpus linguistics, computational linguistics, sociolinguistics, language acquisition, language variation and change, historical linguistics, dialectology, language contact, or lexicography, to name but a few.
 (For a comprehensive survey cf. The Linguist List website.)

-In English Linguistics here at Regensburg University, Prof. Dr. Edgar W. Schneider, the Chair of English Linguistics, heads a dynamic group of scholars whose research focuses on language variation and varieties of English (see our Research Center for World Englishes) and whose contacts and publications are international in orientation and global in outreach.
+The team of English Linguistics here at Regensburg University consists of a dynamic group of scholars whose research focuses on language variation and varieties of English (see our Research Center for World Englishes) and whose contacts and publications are international in orientation and global in outreach.

 Prof. Dr. Roswitha Fischer’s research interests lie in stylistic variation and English for Special Purposes.

 In our teaching we are committed to highest standards of education, including both a broad coverage of the fundamentals of the discipline and an emphasis on our “profile” areas, and to the creation of a collaborative climate.